cchudzicki-ocw-testing/res.10-002-spring-2023/content/pages/chapterized-video.md

 [https://www.technologyreview.com/2019/01/21/137783/algorithms-criminal-justice-ai/](https://www.technologyreview.com/2019/01/21/137783/algorithms-criminal-justice-ai/)

-a.
-Summarize the issues with bias and recidivism.
+1. Summarize the issues with bias and recidivism.

-b.
-What are some of the proposed solutions in the articles?
+2. What are some of the proposed solutions in the articles?

-c.
-What would a rights-based solution be?
+3. What would a rights-based solution be?

-d.
-What are some of the problems with a pure AI-based solution to the issue?
+4. What are some of the problems with a pure AI-based solution to the issue?

-e.
-How do you think that the issue should be addressed and why?
+5. How do you think that the issue should be addressed and why?

-f.
-Discuss with classmates and friends.
+6. Discuss with classmates and friends.

-#### Financial services
+#### Financial Services

 Read and think about the following article.
 Think about it with respect to the learnings above.

 [https://www.brookings.edu/articles/reducing-bias-in-ai-based-financial-services/](https://www.brookings.edu/articles/reducing-bias-in-ai-based-financial-services/)

-a.
-Summarize the issues with financial services and describe differences and similarities with the issue of recidivism.
+1. Summarize the issues with financial services and describe differences and similarities with the issue of recidivism.

-b.
-What are some of the proposed solutions/solution in the article?
+2. What are some of the proposed solutions/solution in the article?

-c.
-What would a rights-based solution be?
+3. What would a rights-based solution be?

-d.
-What are some of the problems with a pure AI-based solution to the issue?
+4. What are some of the problems with a pure AI-based solution to the issue?

-e.
-How do you think that the issue should be addressed and why?
+5. How do you think that the issue should be addressed and why?

-f.
-Discuss with classmates and friends.
+6. Discuss with classmates and friends.

-#### Facial recognition
+#### Facial Recognition

-a.
-Do your own search for articles and videos that discuss bias in facial recognition.
+1. Do your own search for articles and videos that discuss bias in facial recognition.

-b.
-Explain the key issues that you found and the solutions proposed in the articles.
+2. Explain the key issues that you found and the solutions proposed in the articles.

-c.
-What would a rights-based solution be?
+3. What would a rights-based solution be?

-d.
-What are some of the problems with a pure AI-based solution to the issue?
+4. What are some of the problems with a pure AI-based solution to the issue?

-e.
-How do you think that the issue should be addressed and why?
+5. How do you think that the issue should be addressed and why?

-f.
-Discuss with classmates and friends.
+6. Discuss with classmates and friends.

-#### Autonomous vehicles
+#### Autonomous Vehicles

-Watch the Ted Talk:
+Watch the following Ted Talk:

 ![*](file:///C:/Users/Peter%20Chipman/AppData/Local/Packages/oice_16_974fa576_32c1d314_20c3/AC/Temp/msohtmlclip1/01/clip_image001.png)     Rahwan, “What moral decisions should driverless cars make?”

-Read and think about the following article.
+Read and think about the following article:

 [https://www.technologyreview.com/2015/10/22/165469/why-self-driving-cars-must-be-programmed-to-kill/](https://www.technologyreview.com/2015/10/22/165469/why-self-driving-cars-must-be-programmed-to-kill/)

-a.
-Summarize the key ethical issues with respect to self-driving cars.
+1. Summarize the key ethical issues with respect to self-driving cars.

-b.
-What would a rights-based solution to these issues be?
+2. What would a rights-based solution to these issues be?

-c.
-What are some of the problems with a pure AI-based solution to the issue?
+3. What are some of the problems with a pure AI-based solution to the issue?

-d.
-How do you think that the issue should be addressed and why?
+4. How do you think that the issue should be addressed and why?

-e.
-Discuss with classmates and friends.
+5. Discuss with classmates and friends.